 WHO PLAYS?
 Sitting volleyball is an adaptive version of the standing game but in our gym EVERYONE is welcome to play.
 It is a different and fun way to experience the game of volleyball.
 At Triangle you will see people of all ages, genders and physical abilities on the court playing [individuals with/without physical disabilities].
 You do not have to have any volleyball experience or be a member of Triangle Volleyball Club to participate in our program.
 This program is a free service and is open to anyone in the community.
 Come out and PLAY!

 WHY?
 Sitting Volleyball is an on-going service project we provide to the community.
-We are partners with a local Paralympic Sports Club [Bridge II Sports, Durham, NC] and we are the local source for adaptive volleyball.
-We have guests [players with physical disabilities] who attend regularly and use this opportunity to play volleyball.
+Our goal is to serve as the local source for adaptive volleyball.
+We have participants [players with and without physical disabilities] who attend regularly and use this opportunity to play volleyball.

 WHAT?
 We offer free training/competition during the months of September - May.
+Our program typically targets youth [on Sundays] and adults [on Tuesdays; serving primarily military veterans].
 We have a device designed by the engineering school at Duke University that enables a person with a spinal cord injury to play while seated on the floor.
 This device could be beneficial to an individual who requires additional support to remain seated and play volleyball.
 This device allows the user to have an increased involvement while playing the game and it allows us to expand our program to include a larger, more diverse group of people.

 WHERE?
 All our sessions take place at our facility [Triangle Volleyball Club].

 WHEN?
-Adult Sitting Volleyball Open Play – Sessions are held September through May on the first & third Tuesday of the month [10am-1230pm].
+Adult Sitting Volleyball Open Play – Sessions are held September through May on the first Tuesday of the month [10am-1230pm].
 This program targets adults with physical disability [although all are welcome to come and experience sitting volleyball].
 This program is held in partnership with the Durham VA’s [Veteran's Affairs] Outpatient Recreational Therapy Group.
-Adults with physical disability join adult coaches, adult volunteers, and first-responders [law enforcement and firefighters who volunteer] at Triangle.
+Adults with physical disability join adult coaches and adult volunteers at Triangle.
 Volleyball playing experience is a plus for volunteers; youth players are welcome to volunteer with prior approval.
 In 2018, we established our first competitive, veteran sitting volleyball team.
 Members of our sitting volleyball team attend regular practices and compete in 2-3 events per season.